myvobot/esp32_mp3_encoder/README.md

 ## Testing

 The ESP32 is running at 240MHz.
-Use -Os while compiling.
+Use "-O3 -ffast-math" while compiling.

 A simple benchmark shows:
-- Read WAV from SPIFFS, don't write to MP3, it takes 11s to convert a 10s mono WAV.
+- Read WAV from SPIFFS, don't write to MP3, it takes 6s to convert a 10s mono WAV.
-- Read WAV from SPIFFS, and write to MP3, it takes 22s to convert a 10s mono WAV (and slower if run more than once).
+- Read WAV from SPIFFS, and write to MP3, it takes 18s to convert a 10s mono WAV (and slower if run more than once).

 No significant diffence if we turn on the PSRAM，TICK=1000.